In this article:

 Raw data correction means that if a point in the field is unnatural, it will be smoothed (for example, working over not the full width of the combine header).
 When creating Zones-based yield data, you can correct individual zones and polygons.

 Let’s take a look at some practical examples of using yield maps and other GeoPard data layers.

 1. Management zones based on yield data.
 Management zones can be constructed based on either one year’s yield data or multiple years.
 It is important to note that you cannot directly stack yields from different years, as you will get a bias in favor of one of the years.
 To reduce this effect, GeoPard applies several algorithms to make the weight of each year even.
 You can set the importance of a single year through the Weight tool when you create a Multi-layer map.
 Such field management zones can be used to build application/prescription/Rx (VRA) maps, calculating the potential yield in each zone.

 3. Yield calculation on zone and field level.
-To analyze different treatments, seed varieties and agronomic practices you probably want to compare average and total yield in each zone, strip or between fields.
+To analyze different treatments, seed varieties, and agronomic practices you probably want to compare the average and total yield in each zone, strip, or between fields.
 GeoPard automatically calculates this for you to make it easier to compare yield in absolute numbers.

 You can also build a prescription map for a variable rate application by combining yield data with other data sources (soil, EC, satellite, topography).